department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/va-health-care-and-other-insurance.md

 To use VA benefits, you’ll need to get care at a VA medical center or other VA location.
 We’ll also cover your care if we pre-authorize you (meaning we give you permission ahead of time) to get services in a non-VA hospital or other care setting.
 Keep in mind that you may need to pay a VA copayment for non-service-connected care.

 If you go to a non-VA care setting, Medicare may pay for your care.
 Or, if we only authorize some services in a non-VA location, then Medicare may pay for other services you may need during your stay.
-Check your Medicare plan so you know which care locations and services you’re covered for.
-[Learn more about Medicare](http://www.medicare.gov).
+Check your Medicare plan so you know which care locations and services you’re covered for. <br> [Learn more about Medicare](http://www.medicare.gov).

 <br>